Davis24/Breast-Cancer-Classification---SE489/PHASE2.md

     - The best run based on test accuracy and f1 score is saved in this repo path nfrank6-depaul-university/Breast-Cancer-Classification---SE489-experiments_wandb/ubv3xqel.
 It can be accessed with this link if granted access (currently not paying for higher subcription tier that will allow access to others) https://wandb.ai/nfrank6-depaul-university/Breast-Cancer-Classification---SE489-experiments_wandb/runs/ubv3xqel/overview
   - Instructions for visualizing and comparing runs:
       1. You need to connect to my wandb account Run init.py found here: [init](./experiments/wandb/) and select 2 (for existing account).
 Then insert the API key: cd7e0f9a3007c63400085c96e0ce74052fdfcd2d.
 If you choose to create your own account, first go online and create your wandb account at wandb.ai, then proceed with the steps above and insert your own api key.
-      2. Create a new sweep in wanb by running in the terminal: wandb sweep experiments/wandb/sweep.yaml
+      2. Create a new sweep in wandb by running in the terminal: wandb sweep experiments/wandb/sweep.yaml
       3. The command above will generate a run command which you can copy and then run.
-The command will look something like the following, but it custom to each new sweep you initialize: wandb agent nfrank6-depaul-university/Breast-Cancer-Classification—SE489/ax3kf4aa
+The command will look something like the following, but it's custom to each new sweep you initialize: wandb agent nfrank6-depaul-university/Breast-Cancer-Classification—SE489/ax3kf4aa
       4. Go to your connected project at wandb.ai, view your sweeps, then explore the differences between runs.
+There you can create reports of your own.

 ## 5. Application & Experiment Logging